University campus in North Dakota

 Students beginning at two-year institutions can complete foundational coursework in mathematics, programming, and general education before transferring to bachelor's programs at institutions like North Dakota State University-Main Campus or University of North Dakota.
 This approach reduces overall education costs while maintaining program quality through NDUS articulation agreements.
 Transfer students should work closely with advisors to ensure course alignment with their target four-year institution's requirements.
 Merit-based financial aid, including the North Dakota Academic Scholarship (North Dakota Academic Scholarship), supports both initial enrollment and continued study after transfer.
 For additional pathways, explore Software Engineering in North Dakota and Cybersecurity in North Dakota to understand related transfer-friendly programs.
 Review most affordable programs to maximize cost-savings through strategic transfer planning.

-Why Study Computer Science in North Dakota?
+Why Pursue a Computer Science Degree in North Dakota?

 Industry & Workforce

-North Dakota offers a robust and accessible pathway into computer science education, with 14 institutions offering programs across multiple degree levels (IPEDS).
+North Dakota offers a strong and accessible pathway into computer science education, with 14 institutions offering programs across multiple degree levels (IPEDS).
 The state awarded 117 bachelor's completions in 2023, demonstrating strong workforce development in this critical field.
 North Dakota State University-Main Campus leads the region, producing 108 completions annually and ranking as the state's premier Computer Science institution.
-The state's affordable public education model makes computer science accessible, with average in-state tuition at four-year public institutions just $6,417—significantly below the national average (College Scorecard).
+The state's affordable public education model makes computer science accessible, with average in-state tuition at four-year public institutions just $6,417, significantly below the national average (College Scorecard).

 Salary Outlook